AdobeDocs/uix/src/pages/services/aem-assets-view/code-generation/index.md

       Only Templates Supported By My Org
     ```

-4. Select the template named `@adobe/aem-assets-details-ext-tpl` (Template for an AIO CLI App Builder plugin that generates code for a UI extension in the Asset Details section of the AEM Assets View)
+4. Select the template named `@adobe/aem-assets-details-ext-tpl` (Template for an AIO CLI App Builder plugin that generates code for a UI extension in the Asset Details section of the AEM Assets View).

     ```shell
     ➜  demo-extension-project % aio app init